Olasunkanmi-O/learning-terraform/README.md

 ![](/img/07-eip.png)
 10. Now is for the public route table
 ![](/img/08-pub-rt.png)
-11. the public route table association
+11. the public route table association that will make the public subnets public
 ![](/img/09-pub-rt-asso.png)
 12. Next is the private route table
 ![](/img/10-pri-rt.png)
-13. Then the private route table association
+13. Then the private route table association that will make the assumed private subnet private
 ![](/img/11-pri-rt-asso.png)
 14. Create the security group
 ![](/img/12-sg.png)